loikein/hugo-novelist/exampleSite/content/_index.md

 ---
 title: Home
 ---
-Welcome.
-This is where I put my writings.
+Oh hey.
+Welcome, to my reimagination of AO3.
+This message is customisable.